How to kickstart business in Japan? How to avoid well-known mistakes?

 - Japan has many very strong local companies.
 As an example, eBay lost in Japan against local competition and withdrew from Japan.
 Japanese companies also will not usually welcome a new competitor, but develop strategies to compete hard against new entrants.
 You must be prepared for such competition with very thorough market research and strategy development.
 If you do not thoroughly understand your competition in Japan, you have little chance to win.
 In order to win in Japan you must understand and must be prepared and able and willing to compete with local competition

 - Management methods and the actual managers at headquarters in US and EU have certainly won many achievements in the US and Europe and elsewhere.
 In many cases, however, Western managers and Western management teams are ill prepared to succeed in Japan.
 In many cases, drastic changes in thinking and management methods and personell changes at headquarters would be necessary to succeed in Japan.
 However, there are not many Western companies, which act on this knowledge

-Many foreign companies, large and small, fail in Japan (however, many more succeed and are very profitable in Japan)
+Many foreign companies, large and small, fail in Japan – don’t become a loser!